 “The spectator assumes the protagonist role, changes the dramatic action, tries out solutions, discusses plans for change – in short trains themselves for real action.
 In this case, perhaps the theatre is not revolutionary in itself, but it is surely a rehearsal for the revolution.”
 Augusto Boal, Theatre of the Oppressed, 1974

-Rehearsing the Revolution is a storytelling game, in which we can experience reality from different perspectives and truths and discover what connects us.
+Rehearsing the Revolution is a collaborative storytelling game, in which we can experience reality from different perspectives and truths and discover what binds us.
+During the game we practice imagining a radical change, a revolution.

-The game is sensory and artivistic, personal and universal.
-The Rehearsing the Revolution game is an immersive experience working with the elements of theatre, spoken word, movement, experience design and visual arts.
+The Rehearsing the Revolution game is an immersive and activist art experience that brings together theatre, spoken word, experience design and visual arts.

-We believe that changes start from the inside and are convinced that co-creative art experiences can cultivate cultural shifts, make fundamental changes and collaborations possible even under circumstances when nothing else seems to work anymore.
+We believe that change starts from within and are convinced that co-creative art experiences can cause cultural shifts, enable fundamental changes and collaborations, even in circumstances where nothing else seems to work.

-Mechanisms such as long-term thinking, fighting polarization, not avoiding conflict, empathizing with others, discovering what binds us together and balancing individual and collective interests are the pillars of the cultural shift that you can experience during the performance/game.
+Warning: Mechanisms such as long-term thinking, depolarising, questioning history, not avoiding conflict, empathising with others, discovering that we are not so different from each other, are the pillars of the cultural change that you can experience during the Rehearsing the Revolution game.

 Rehearsing the Revolution: Online series